as4395/Guides/explore-guides/installing-tailos-on-usb/README.md

 ## 1. Overview of TailsOS

-**TailsOS** (The Amnesic Incognito Live System) is a Debian-based operating system focused on privacy, security, and anonymity.
+**TailsOS** is a Debian-based operating system focused on privacy, security, and anonymity.
 It’s designed to be used from a USB flash drive, without leaving traces on the device it’s run on.

+---

 ### Key Features

-- **Live Operating System**: Tails runs directly from a USB stick—no installation on your internal hard drive required.
+- **Live Operating System**: Tails runs directly from a USB stick and no installation on your internal hard drive is required.
 - **Amnesic**: By default, Tails forgets everything when shut down.
 All files and activities are stored in memory (RAM), which is wiped on power-off.
 - **Tor Integration**: All internet traffic is routed through the Tor network by default, using onion routing to help maintain anonymity.
 - **Persistent Storage**: You can optionally set up an encrypted partition to save certain files, such as: